Python API Reference

 options: Optional[TraceOptions] = None)

-A decorator for measuring and tracing function execution.
-If endpoint
+A decorator for measuring and tracing function operation.
+If operation

-is not set, function name will be set as endpoint name.
+is not set, function name will be set as operation name.

 @graphsignal.trace_function